 DNS servers work in a loop which means they are able to query each other to find the DNS server that knows the correct IP address of the domain name.

-As soon as DNS resolver locates the IP address, it returns the IP address to requesting program.
-DNS caches domain address for future use as well.
+As soon as the DNS resolver locates the IP address, it returns the IP address to requesting program.
+DNS caches domain addresses for future use as well.

-Though Domain Name System is quite powerful yet it seems less focused toward the security.
-Maybe that’s why we are noticing different types of DNS attack.
+Though Domain Name System is quite powerful yet it seems less focused on security.
+Maybe that’s why we are noticing different types of DNS attacks.